pdf-association/pdf-issues/docs/32000-2-2020/clause07.md

 <p>...</p>

-<p><ins onMouseEnter="mouseEnter(this)" data-issue="110">NOTE 4: Including the document catalog in an object stream has interoperability implications, particularly for encrypted documents.
+<p class="hangingindent"><ins onMouseEnter="mouseEnter(this)" data-issue="110">NOTE 4: Including the document catalog in an object stream has interoperability implications, particularly for encrypted documents.
 If the catalog dictionary is part of an object stream, a PDF processor reading the document must first process that object stream before it can access potentially relevant document metadata, including the declared PDF version, developer extensions and XMP metadata.</ins></p>

 <p>...</p>